Kamila-Vieira/Kamila-Vieira/README.md

 I am migrating from Fraud Prevention to the technology area, studying to act as a Front-End Developer.
-In addition to immersive and self-taught studies of basic structures (HTML and CSS), 🌱 I am absorbing a lot of javascript content and its main frameworks (Currently JQuery and React) taking courses and Bootcamps.
+In addition to immersive and self-taught studies of basic structures (HTML and CSS), 🌱 I am absorbing a lot of javascript content and its main frameworks (Currently ES6+ and React) taking courses and Bootcamps.
 I am studying Systems Development Technician at ETEC.

 **📫 How to reach me:**